appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 1. Create an app within the *Staging* instance or connect an existing app to a [Git repository](/advanced-concepts/version-control-with-git/connecting-to-git-repository).
 Once connected, create and check out a `staging` branch from the default `master` branch.

-2. In the *Staging* instance, configure the datasource using the `staging` settings, then **Commit and push** the changes.
+2. In the *Staging* instance, configure the datasource using the `staging` database configuration, then **Commit and push** the changes.

-3. In the *Production* instance, click on the **Create New** button, select [Import from Git](/advanced-concepts/version-control-with-git/import-from-repository) and import the same app used in the *Staging* instance.

-4. Once the import is complete, configure the datasource using the `production` datasource in the **Reconnect Datasources** modal.

-5. To protect the app from unnecessary commits, in the *Staging* instance:
+3. In the *Staging* instance, open Git settings and:

 <dd>

-* Protect the `Staging` and `master` branches.
+* Protect the `staging` and `master` branches.
-* Set the `Staging` branch as the default.
+* Set the `staging` branch as the default.

+For more information see [Default Branch](/advanced-concepts/version-control-with-git/reference/git-settings#branch) and [Branch Protection](/advanced-concepts/version-control-with-git/reference/git-settings#branch).

 </dd>

+4. In the *Production* instance, click on the **Create New** button, select [Import from Git](/advanced-concepts/version-control-with-git/import-from-repository) and import the same app used in the *Staging* instance.

+5. Once the import is complete, configure the datasource by using the `production` database configuration in the **Reconnect Datasources** modal.

 6. In the *Production* instance: